programmfabrik/fylr-install/docker/README.md

 * Does your network use a private IP range that overlaps with docker networks?

+Assets are not processed, previews are not generated:

+* Look into the URL path /inspect/files, so e.g. https://your-fylr-domain/inspect/files and look for status: `failed` and `error`.
+Click on the IDs and e.g. `Show details` to search for error messages.

 ## Further reading

 * [Import an easydb into fylr](../customization/restore-easydb5.md)